Chapter 8: Watching Ostrowski

 She set the coffee on the counter.
 Didn’t turn around yet.
 “When.”

 She turned around.
-He was looking at his hands.
-They were resting on his knees, palms down, perfectly still.
+His hands were resting on his knees, fingers loose, perfectly still.

 Maren watched his face — less what he was saying than how he was saying it.